 Ingredients

-- Toppings - See notes for ideas
+- toppings - See notes for ideas

 Instructions

 - Add some water to a small saucepan and place a heatproof bowl on top to create a double boiler.
+Pour your chocolate chips into the bowl (melt each type of chocolate separately).9.5 ounces milk chocolate chips, 9.5 ounces white chocolate chips

 - Place the ice cube mold on a baking sheet so that you can transfer it easily later.
 Pour the chocolate into the ice cube mold cavities (it should fill about 14 of them).
 Fill them to just below the top, because when you push the spoons in, the chocolate level will rise a bit.